Sign in

 • Automatic focus and page-turn detection

-• Can operate via a desk button or a foot pedal
+• Operates via desk button or foot pedal

-• No wireless connectivity or support for handheld devices
+• No wireless connectivity or handheld device support

 • No battery for off-plug operation